nklmish/microservice-demo/README.md

 # microservice-demo
 The sample application consists of microservices backed by spring and netflix components to build a simple catalog service.

-The catalog service communicates wth :
+The catalog service communicates with :

 1. Product-service : Simulates generating product.
 2. Price-service : Simulates price calculation for a given product.
 3. Comment-service : Simulates comments generation for a given product.

-Apart from these there is :
+Apart from these there are:

 1. Eureka-service : Acts as a service registry.
 2. Zuul-service : Acts as a proxy.